Oleh325/solidity-course/README.md

 ## About The Project

 This is a sample NFT project on Solidity, that was created by following the course "Learn Blockchain, Solidity, and Full Stack Web3 Development with JavaScript – 32-Hour Course" from freeCodeCamp at YouTube.

-Finish the readme.
+It has:
+1. Basic NFT contract with image URI stored on the IPFS
+2. Random NFT contract, that gets a random number from an Chainlink VRF node, and has a different image URI depending on the result
+3. Dynamic SVG NFT contract, that gets information about the ETH price from Chainlink Price Feeds and generates happy or frowned face depending on the price relative to the one set while minting.
+The URI is stored on chain, and is Base64 encoded

 <p align="right">(<a href="#readme-top">back to top</a>)</p>